pandaG5019/pandaG5019/README.md

 # online GTAG - (pandaG5019) 👋😇
-### Before you continue to view my profile, please keep in mind my developer experiance is limited, Therefore, I ask you not judge me on my mistakes or inconsistencies, Rather you show support/inform me on how I may improve! - Thank You.
+### Before you continue to view my profile, please keep in mind my developer experience is limited, Therefore, I ask you not to judge me on my mistakes or inconsistencies, Rather you show support/inform me on how I may improve! - Thank You.

 ***